The lazy mom’s guide to raising independent kids

 I was actually feeling a bit guilty that I’ve been letting Little Sir take a bath by himself… even before my first-trimester-excuse.
 So I was relieved to hear validation from another mom and glad to keep on my merry way.

-Ignore them.
-Let them play on their own.
+Ignore them Let them play on their own

 I love homeschooling my kids but I also love my work.
-Early on, I knew that I have to have dedicated time for them because they are the reasons why I’m working at home in the first place.
+Early on, I knew that I had to have dedicated time for them because they are the reasons why I’m working at home in the first place.

 So, here’s what I do.
 I basically ignore them in the afternoons when I’m working.